 telnet has not been recommended for 20 years.

-SFTP support is implemented as a separate program,
+File transfer support is implemented as a separate program,

 PSFTP.
 It is available only as a command-line tool.
 There is no graphical user interface for file transfers.

 PSCP program.
-It also is command-line only.
+This is also command-line only.

 Modern implementations, such as Tectia SSH, have integrated file transers in the terminal client.